azyklus/azyklus/README.md

         remain high-quality and unblemished.
     </li>
     <li>
         Offer guidance.
-If you wish, you may advise me on the direction you think is best for this project to take; I am reachable on any of the platforms I list in the section below.
+If you wish, you may advise me on the direction you think is best for my projects to take; I am reachable on any of the platforms I list in the section below.
     </li>
     <li>
         Donate to the cause.
 You are able to donate to support my work if you feel so inclined.